GautamPenna/VCSAT/README.md

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/48c020d0-57ac-422a-be9f-1f45c362ec4a" />

-After running the MAFFT command, results that resemble the pictures on the upper right should be made available to view.
 Select Export Alignment in FASTA → Convert FASTA to .txt file.
-To be easy to access, it is recommended to name this in the following convention: ‘(genotype)_consensus_file.txt’.
+To be easy to access, it is recommended to name this in the following convention: `(genotype)_consensus_file.txt`.

+An example of such a file can be found in *"`/test_files/(2)pre_deletion_files/A_Determination.txt and ACon1.txt`"*.

-**(7) Votes Calculation and Visualization**
+## (5) Votes Calculation and Visualization

 In order to determine the variability of each position, we will use the post-MAFFT file in order to keep the lengths of all genomes the same.
-Run VCSAT.py code on your terminal window.
-When prompted to, pick option (6) and go along with the code.
+Run *"`python VCSAT.py`"* on your terminal window.
+When prompted to, type **06**.
 This will create a new file with percent variability and the different numbers of A, T, G and C for each position.
 In order to visualize the variability, run VCSAT.py code on your terminal window again.
-When prompted to, pick option (7) and go along with the code.
+When prompted to, type **07**.
 This should create a file that represents the variability of the consensus sequence at each position of the nucleotide.

+An example of such a file can be found in *`/test_files/(2)pre_deletion_files/Avotes.txt`*.

+An example of such a graphical representation can be found in *`/test_files/(4)graphs_pictures/A_pre_mod_graph.png`*.

 **(8) ORF Analysis**